 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by selegiline (the active ingredient contained in Emsam).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, selegiline (the active ingredient contained in Emsam) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - decreased urine

 - dry mouth